COLLEGE OF HEALTH PROFESSIONS POLICIES

 ONLINE AND DISTANCE PROGRAM POLICIES

-A maximum of 9 quarter hours of graduate credit may be accepted from other accredited institutions.
+A maximum of 9 quarter hours of graduate credit may be accepted from other accredited institutions into the Master of Science program.
+No transfer credit will be awarded for the certificate programs.
+Students requesting transfer credit must complete and submit a transfer credit request form, description of the course(s) requesting to be applied as transfer credit, and an official transcript reflecting a grade of "B" or better to the Program Director.
 No credit will be given for life experience.
 No credit can be earned through proficiency examinations.

 Interprofessional Healthcare Studies